Yuppy Love: Synopsis

 Having seen and been strongly influenced by the film Wall Street, especially its lead character, the ruthless corporate high-flyer Gordon Gekko, Del Boy has decided to adopt a new "yuppy" image, donning a striped shirt and red braces, and carrying a filofax and a silver briefcase.
 Rodney in turn has joined an evening computer class in an attempt to earn a diploma and finally get a proper job.
 His efforts to learn to programme the Amstrad CPC 6128 are mocked by his family.
 At the computer class Rodney meets and is attracted to Cassandra Parry and meets her again later at a nightclub, where she offers to give him a lift home.
 She first drives to her house and Rodney feels upstaged by Cassandra's luxurious lifestyle.
-Embarrassed at the thought of Cassandra seeing their council flat in Nelson Mandela House, Rodney instead leads her to King's Avenue, an expensive and very up market road, implying that he lives there and has to stand in the driveway, being seen by the homeowners.
+Embarrassed at the thought of Cassandra seeing their council flat in Nelson Mandela House, Rodney instead leads her to King's Avenue, an expensive and very upmarket road, implying that he lives there and has to stand in the driveway, being seen by the homeowners.
 Despite soon finding out that he actually does not Cassandra still phones and agrees to meet Rodney again.

-"Falling through the bar" scene
+Notable scenes

 The episode features a scene in which Del, leaning against a bar flap in a local bistro, moves away from it to point some women out to Trigger, and then leans back again, unaware that, in that short space of time, the bartender had just lifted it up.
 He falls straight down, and Trigger does a double-take when he looks around and finds that Del has "disappeared".
 On 21 December 2006, this scene was nominated in the UKTV Gold Top 40 Greatest Only Fools Moments, and subsequently voted the most popular scene of the entire programme.
 It was also named the "7th Greatest Television Moment" of all time in a 1999 Channel 4 poll, beating the likes of John F. Kennedy's assassination, the Queen's coronation and Winston Churchill's funeral.
 In 2008, Empire placed Only Fools and Horses 42nd on their list of "The 50 Greatest TV Shows of All Time" and cited "Yuppy Love" as the show's best episode.

-A similar scene also occurs in Last of the Summer Wine when Eli falls behind the bar.